 Using disruption and creative thinking as a way to boost you goals and potential, is a very effective way in development, both for teams, in sales, in strategy and in business in general.
+Our Disruptional Workshops can be combined with our Seminars in the Desert concept.

 By using creativity and disruption as the angle in coaching and sparring – we connects thoughts and 360 degrees considerations to secure an even stronger concept, project and/or business case, where both you and eg, the rest of a team is active players and contributors.